-On the banks of the Guayas is a spacious esplanade that welcomes an evening stroll and retail therapy in a well-stocked shopping center.
+If you fancy some retail therapy during your Guayaquil vacation, vist this spacious esplanade and shopping center.
 Cultural events (rowing regattas, live concerts) take place on the Malecón Promenade regularly, and boat tours provide expansive views of the city from a fresh perspective.

 A state-of-the-art museum that celebrates Latin America, this museum houses some of Ecuador’s finest art and artefacts.
 50,000 Ecuadorian archeological pieces and 3,000 modern works of art can be found inside a building that has a striking exterior.
 Integrated programs include year-round exhibitions, a cinema, and scenic art that looks to further educate the city community.

 At the Firefighter’s Museum, relics from the past pay tribute to firefighters who served during several fires that destroyed the city.
 Water pumps, tools, uniforms, and bravery awards are all here for your viewing pleasure, providing a historical insight into the first responders to these devastating fires.